PufferFinance/website-docs/docs/validator-tickets.md

 For stakers, this means the value of pufETH increases every time a VT is minted.
 :::

 Each VT represents one validator-day of expected Proof of Stake (PoS) rewards.
 The payments to mint VTs directly pay pufETH holders, creating strong growth dynamics.
 This mechanism is favorable for stakers, capital efficient, and incentivizes for optimal NoOp performance.
-Upon exiting a validator, the number of locked VT tokens, corresponding to the number of days the validator was active, will be burned and the remaining locked VTs are released back to the NoOp as a refund.
+Upon exiting a validator, the number of locked VT tokens, corresponding to the number of days the validator was active, will be burned and the remaining locked VTs may be retrieved by the NoOp.